NexusNation/Documentation/Rules/Jailbreak.md

 	9. You have to actively participate in (map) mini-games (so you can't be just frozen and waiting).
 	10. When a Warden is trying to sort out a game to run don't be an asshole and try and ruin it for them, be considerate and allow them time to do so.
 	11. You're not allowed to use the !lr menu if you are the last prisoner alive and still in the process of completing a minigame or order.
-	12. Prisoners are allowed to be pardoned by a Warden if they are rebelling or have a gun, however, cannot be granted a free day, unless they get it through the !lr menu.
+	12. Prisoners are not allowed to be pardoned by a Warden if they are rebelling.
-	13. You are NOT allowed to lie about surrendering.
-If you state that you are surrendering you must come back with no weapons or projectiles.
-	14. If you do not have a microphone and you wish to talk you must afk freeze and type your message then go back to following the commands.
+	13. If you do not have a microphone and you wish to talk you must afk freeze and type your message then go back to following the commands.
-	15. Toy guns are not allowed.
+	14. Toy guns are not allowed.
-	16. Intentionally supplying a weapon to another T is counted as rebelling.
+	15. Intentionally supplying a weapon to another T is counted as rebelling.
-	17. You're allowed to snitch ONLY if the warden asks you specifically to do so.
+	16. Prisoners are allowed to snitch only if the warden has granted them permission, which they may request.
-3. ##Rules For Guards
+4. ##Rules For Guards
 	1. To be a guard you need to have a clear microphone and be willing to be a warden if selected.
-	2. Favouritism is not allowed in any form.
+	2. Favouritism is not allowed in any form, other than giving consideration to Newcomers.
 	3. Guards cannot enter the vents unless a prisoner is seen inside the vents or entering a vent.
-One guard must be with the warden at all times, when there are more than 2 alive Guards.
+	4. One guard must be with the warden at all times, when there are more than 2 alive Guards.
-	4. Guards cannot open any secrets/vents if it will help a prisoner later on in the round.
+	5. Guards cannot open any secrets/vents if it will help a prisoner later on in the round.
-	5. Guards are not allowed to camp any type of vents, secrets, the armoury or any vent entrance/exit (for example, vent cells).
+	6. Guards are not allowed to camp any type of vents, secrets, the armoury or any vent entrance/exit (for example, vent cells).
-	6. Guards are not allowed to give prisoners guns at any given point.
-Guards must give prisoners a fair chance to complete the warden's orders.
+	7. Guards are not allowed to give prisoners guns at any given point.
+	8. Guards must give prisoners a fair chance to complete the warden's orders.
 Not doing so is classed as free killing.
-	7. Warning shots must be given as much as possible by holding down "E" and shooting a prisoner for non threatening actions.
+	9. Warning shots must be given as much as possible by holding down "E" and shooting a prisoner for non threatening actions.
 For example delaying, not facing the right direction, not crouching when told to do so, etc. Warning shots do not have to be given if a prisoner fails a mini-game, running away, inside a vent or hitting a vent or in the armoury.
-	8. Guards should leave the armoury by 9:30 and can only return to the armoury if a prisoner is seen in the armoury or for a very prompt ammo restock.
+	10. Guards should leave the armoury by 9:30 and can only return to the armoury if a prisoner is seen in the armoury or for a very prompt ammo restock.
-	9. When there is only one rebelling prisoner remaining, guards are allowed to be sent by the warden to hunt any vents, secrets and the prison.
+	11. When there is only one rebelling prisoner remaining, guards are allowed to be sent by the warden to hunt any vents, secrets and the prison.
-	10. Guards can only attack rebelling prisoners.
+	12. Guards can only attack rebelling prisoners.
 If you accidentally free shoot someone then you must heal them if requested.
 If you accidentally free kill someone you must revive them or kill yourself in the armoury.
-	11. The only orders a guard can give when there is a warden is to freeze, drop any weapons and throw any projectiles.
+	13. The only orders a guard can give when there is a warden is to freeze, drop any weapons and throw any projectiles.
-	12. If you are selected for warden when the warden dies, prisoners to follow the previous wardens commands for 20 seconds after death.
+	14. If you are selected for warden when the warden dies, prisoners to follow the previous wardens commands for 20 seconds after death.
-	13. Guards should always be considerate of prisoners that may not have a microphone.
+	15. Guards should always be considerate of prisoners that may not have a microphone.
-	14. Do not bait prisoners.
+	16. Do not bait prisoners.
 This means coming within knifing distance, one step away from a prisoner, standing within the path of a moving transit of prisoners.
 If a prisoner knifes you from you baiting, you cannot retaliate.
-	15. Guards are not allowed to shoot when the "lights out" on the blackmarket is activated, and also are restricted from shooting through smoke unless it poses no risk non-rebels.
+	17. Guards are not allowed to shoot when the "lights out" on the blackmarket is activated, and also are restricted from shooting through smoke unless it poses no risk non-rebels.
-	16. Guards can play map mini games as long as it poses no risk of death, chance of baiting, getting stuck or not being able to stay with warden/prisoners.
+	18. Guards can play map mini games as long as it poses no risk of death, chance of baiting, getting stuck or not being able to stay with warden/prisoners.
-	17. Guards cannot judge who is trying to escape a cell solely from the sound of vents breaking, they have to physically see a prisoner trying to escape to call KoS.
-Guards can use sound cues to request to hunt, as long as they follow previous rules regarding vents.
+	19. Guards cannot judge who is trying to escape a cell solely from the sound of vents breaking, they have to physically see a prisoner trying to escape to call KoS.
+Guards can use sound cues to hunt, as long as they follow previous rules regarding vents.
-	18. Standing on top of a building (e.g. Medic or Armoury) is not classed as camping that area, unless blocking an entrance..
+	20. Standing on top of a building (e.g. Medic or Armoury) is not classed as camping that area, unless blocking an entrance..
-	19. Once the last prisoner is choosing LR, CT's must run away and prepare to fight.
+	21. Once the last prisoner is choosing LR, CT's must run away and prepare to fight.
 You cannot follow the last remaining T until it clearly states so.
+	22. CT cannot lie about Warden commands.
+E.g. Where the marker is, what restrictions are in place or similar...
-4. ##Rules for Wardens
+5. ##Rules for Wardens
-	1. You must follow the guard rules as well as the rules for wardens..
+	1. You must follow the guard rules as well as the rules for wardens.
 	2. In order to be a warden all your instructions must be clear and follow the server definitions (see below).
 	3. Do not give orders to guards which make them bait prisoners.
 	4. As a general rule, a single order (not a trap) should not kill more than 5 prisoners. (map mini-games are not included).
 	5. When playing a controllable map mini-game you cannot have more than 5 deaths unless a time limit on completion is specified (your guards are your responsibility, order them to quit pressing buttons).
 	6. Map mini games can only be played twice per round with a group of prisoners.
 	7. Orders must be clear, if there was spam during an order you need to repeat the order
-	8. Orders must be repeated once per order if requested in chat.(If mods think you're trolling by keep saying repeat in the chat then you'll be punished).
+	8. Orders must be repeated once per order if requested in chat.
+This does not need to be done for a regular minigame, unless requested by a Newcomer.
+(If mods think you're trolling you will be punished)
 	9. You cannot order prisoners to play bugged map mini-games.
 	10. As the warden, you cannot restrict the prisoners from knifing.
 The only exception is when AFK frozen.
 	11. Try and make rounds not repetitive and boring, you're ruining others fun otherwise.